just-the-docs/just-the-docs/index.md

 ---

-CityJSON is a [JSON-based](http://json.org) encoding for a subset of the [OGC CityGML](http://www.opengeospatial.org/standards/citygml) data model (version 2.0.0), which is an open standardised data model and exchange format (in [GML](http://www.opengeospatial.org/standards/gml)) to store digital 3D models of cities and landscapes.
+CityJSON is a [JSON-based](http://json.org) encoding for storing 3D maquettes, also called 3D city models or digital twins.

-The aim of CityJSON is to offer an alternative to the GML encoding of CityGML, which can be verbose and complex (and thus rather frustrating to work with).
+The aim of CityJSON is to offer a compact and developer-friendly format, so that files can be easily visualised, manipulated, and edited.
-CityJSON aims at being easy-to-use, both for reading datasets, and for creating them.
 It was designed with programmers in mind, so that tools and APIs supporting it can be quickly built, and [several]({{ "/software/" | prepend: site.baseurl }}) have been created already.

 We believe that you should use CityJSON because: